princemwill/course-resources/week1/assignments/01-git-with-it/README.md

 ![filled out issue](filled_out_issue.png)

+Next, you need to add a label to the issue.
+Click the **Labels** button on the right side of the screen, and click `WIP` to mark the issue as "Work in Progress."

-When you've got everything pasted in, submit the issue.
-You can then view the issue, and as you complete tasks, click the checkboxes on the issue page.
+Finally, submit the issue.
+As you're working through the homework assignment, revisit the issue page, and click the checkboxes to mark tasks complete.

 ### Fork the Repository